 As we’ve mentioned in the previous articles, the entire series of articles is based on information from ANSI Z10, Occupational Health and Safety Management Systems.
 We really recommend that you buy a copy of the Z10 standard for yourself.
 It’s only $105, and there’s a ton of useful information in it, including a large collection of helpful appendices at the end.
 Actually, the appendices at the end are worth the cost of the standard alone.
 And when does it hurt to get expert guidance and helpful resources from the experts at ANSI and ASSE?

 So, with all those introductions and prefaces, let’s look at implementing and operating an OHSMS.

-To implement and operate an OHSMS program, you’ll have to put (or already have) a set of operational elements in place.
-As Z10 puts it in section 5.0, these operational elements
+To implement and operate an OHSMS program, you’ll need to put a set of operational elements in place.
+As Z10 puts it, these operational elements:

 “provide the backbone of an OHSMS and the means to pursue the objects from the planning process.”

 This article will focus those operational elements and three other things.
 In total, here’s what we’ll look at: